dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes.md

 > Moral: the adjoint map is nilpotent.

-> Nilpotent $\implies$ solvable, direct product of Sylows, normalizers grow,
+> Nilpotent $\implies$ solvable, normalizers grow, equal to direct product of Sylows,

 **Definition:**